 Getty via DANIEL ROLAND

 What exactly is a “super blue blood moon”?
 For one, it’s a bit overhyped once you understand what the terms mean.
 A blue moon is defined simply as the second full moon in a calendar month.
-A supermoon occurs when the moon’s irregular orbit brings it unusually close to Earth, causing it to appear about 14 percent bigger — a change that’s hardly perceptible to the human eye.
+A supermoon occurs when the moon’s irregular orbit brings it unusually close to Earth, causing it to appear between 7 and 14 percent bigger than other nights — a change that’s barely perceptible to the human eye.
 The word “blood” as applied to the moon is of Christian origin, and comes from the reddish-orange color of the moon during a lunar eclipse.

 The main spectacle of the night will be the eclipse, which will prompt the shutdown of the Lunar Reconnaissance Orbiter (LRO).
 The LRO relies on sunlight for power, so it must switch to batteries during eclipses.
 The lack of sunlight also makes the LRO extremely cold.
 This all strains the orbiter, which has been through seven lunar eclipses since its 2009 launch.